 Whether focusing on newly emerging issues or dealing with those that are stubbornly persistent, as a sector we can seek inspiration, insight and guidance to navigate the EDI landscape through sharing learning and advancing evidence-based good practice.
 Learning from both inside and outside the HE/FE sector can stimulate new ideas and innovative approaches to tackling systemic inequalities.

-The theme Courageous conversations and adventurous approaches: Creative thinking in tackling inequality will cover the following sub-themes:
+The theme Courageous conversations and adventurous approaches: Creative thinking in tackling inequality covered the following sub-themes:

 Day 1 (Scotland focus)

-- Positive action: Advancing underrepresentation and inequality through targeted initiatives
+Positive action: Addressing underrepresentation and inequality through targeted initiatives

 Days 2 and 3